voidtrance/voron/printer/README.md

 1. Stop klipper: `sudo service klipper stop`
 2. Navigate to the klipper directory: `cd klipper`
 3. Configure the firmware: `make menuconfig`.
-For instructions on hose to correctly configure settings, follow the Voron documentation.
+For instructions on how to correctly configure settings, follow the Voron documentation.
 4. Compile and flash firmware: `make flash FLASH_DEVICE=<YourSerialFromTheConfigFiles>`
 5. Start klipper: `sudo service klipper start`